tailhook/probor/README.rst

 * We use generic type names like int (integer), not fixed width (see FAQ)
-* We give each field a number, they are similar to ones used in other IDL's (like protobuf or capnproto)
+* We give each field a number, they are similar to ones used in other IDL's (like protobuf, thrift or capnproto)

-The structure serialized with protobor will look like (diplaying json for clarity, in fact you will see exact this data if decode CBOR and encode with JSON):
+The structure serialized with probor will look like (diplaying json for clarity, in fact you will see exact this data if decode CBOR and encode with JSON):

 .. code-block:: json